-A 802 m2 sub-dividable double block on the eastern slope of Lewis Hill.
-In a quiet pocket of Coopers Plains, Nyleta Street.
-See geographical features and local facilities here.
+A 802 m2 sub-dividable double block on the eastern slope of Lewis Hill in a quiet pocket of Coopers Plains on Nyleta Street.
+See geographical features and local facilities HERE.

 The house is a narrow-block Barambah style by Garth Chapman Traditional Queenslanders, draughted by Kevin Hincksman and built by Andrew Black of Designer Homes Qld P/L. Completed February 2011.
 There are 4 bedrooms and a guest room, a study or media room, 3 bathrooms (1 ensuite) 2 kitchens and laundries, 3 decks and an open-plan living and dining room.
 The ground floor area can function as a self-contained apartment on a sub-meter.

 Attached is a substantial bungalow with power, currently used as storage and equipment.
 It can be modified to create a separate, self-contained dwelling.